SixArm/mast-cell-help/topics/omega-3/index.md

 * **Joint Health**: Omega-3s may help reduce joint pain and improve joint function in conditions like rheumatoid arthritis.

 * **Skin Health**: Omega-3s can help maintain healthy skin by reducing inflammation and keeping the skin moisturized.

-To ensure you're getting enough omega-3 fatty acids, it's recommended to include a variety of sources in your diet.
-For ALA, incorporate flaxseeds, chia seeds, walnuts, and hemp seeds into your meals.
-For EPA and DHA, consider eating fatty fish like salmon, mackerel, and sardines regularly.
-If you have dietary restrictions or specific health concerns, omega-3 supplements, such as fish oil capsules or algae-based supplements, may be recommended by a healthcare provider.